 Provide Explanatory Notes for Instructions

 Sometimes your instructions in your training manual will require further explanation.
 It’s not always obvious what you mean when you write something for the first time.
-Explanatory notes will help employees to understand your instructions and provide vital context to help reduce errors.
+Explanatory notes will help employees understand your instructions and provide vital context to help reduce errors.

 Structure Content to Aid Clear Navigation